TCummings03/Synthetic-Control/README.md

 <img src="https://github.com/TCummings03/SyntheticControl/blob/master/Synthetic_Control_Files/RealOvsSynthFULL.png?raw=true"/>

 After looking at the plot above of the Synthetic Oregon vs. Real Oregon, we notice that the two begin to diverge after the laws was passed in 2000.
 However, we are more concered with the difference between the two during the period after the treatment occurs.
 Furthermore, we want to know if the difference lasted or if it was temporary.
-As we can see from the plot above, difference between the synthetic control model and real Oregon are not zero for the period of time after the treatment and up until 2009.
-In 2010, they are nearly the same followed by a period of difference and then convergence again in 2014.
+As we can see from the plot above, the difference between the synthetic control model and real Oregon is not zero for the period of time after the treatment and up until 2009.
+In 2010, they are nearly the same followed by a period of divergence and then convergence again in 2014.
 The average difference between the synthetic control and real Oregon over the post treatment period was 0.66, which means that on average, the crude death rate in Oregon deacreased by 0.66 from 2000-2014.
 Although the synthetic control model does provide an elegant way of creating a counterfactual against which to compare a treated dependent variable, it is important to note that we cannot definitely say the background check laws were causal.
 However, we can say that we are closer to causality as a result of using the synthetic control model to predict what Oregon would have done if it had not implemented background check laws.

+Further considerations:

+-

 SOURCES: